rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/WorksheetHasListObject.md

 # [`WorksheetHasListObject`](/src/vba/WorksheetHasListObject.vba)

-Checks whether a worksheet contains at least one ListObject (table).
+Checks if a worksheet contains at least one ListObject (Excel table).

 ## Syntax